List of Days of Our Lives characters introduced in the 2010s

 A list of notable characters from the NBC soap opera Days of Our Lives that significantly impacted storylines and debuted between January 1, 2010, to December 31, 2019.

 Madeline Peterson Woods

 Madeline Peterson Woods, portrayed by Jessica Tuck, is the mother of Chad DiMera.
 Madeline died after falling down a flight of stairs during an argument with Chad.

 Jane Smith

 Jane Smith is the warden of the Salem County Correctional Facility, the prison where Hope Brady serves time in 2010.
 She works with an inmate, Lee Michaels, to kill inmates during routine medical procedures in order to harvest their organs in an operation run by Stefano DiMera.
 Jane first appeared on September 21, 2010.
-Stacy Haiduk had been hired to portray the role but wasn't able to fulfill the commitment so the role was recast with Gina Gallego.
+Stacy Haiduk had been hired to portray the role but was not able to fulfill the commitment so the role was recast with Gina Gallego.

 Ben Walters

 Ben Walters was portrayed by Ty Treadway from September 17, 2010, to February 2, 2011.

 Ben is a specialist brought in by Stefano DiMera on to handle EJ DiMera's injury after he was shot in the head by Sami Brady.
 While at the hospital he briefly dated Jennifer Horton.